 \subsection{System Overview}

-Figure~\ref{fig:live-audit-arch} depicts the architecture of our live auditing system.
-The system consists of three main components.
+Our system has two main components.
 The \textit{Blockchain Monitor} tracks the blockchain network and retrieves the latest deposit and withdrawal transactions.
 The \textit{Auditor} checks extracted transactions for invariant violations.
-The \textit{Database} component stores all the transactions and auditing results.

 \textbf{Blockchain Monitor.} The Blockchain Monitor obtains deposit and withdrawal transactions by periodically retrieving the latest finalized blocks.
-The Monitor uses the same commercial RPC services for collecting Wormhole deposits and withdrawals as we used for the retrospective analysis (Section~\ref{sec:retro-data}).\footnote{A fully operational deployment would manage nodes participating in each of the blockchains to obtain transactions in block data directly.}
+The Monitor uses the same commercial RPC services as we used for the retrospective analysis (Section~\ref{sec:retro-data}).

 The Monitor only retrieves finalized blocks since unfinalized blocks may be reverted or reordered.
 Since different blockchains have different finality times, we use the timestamp of the latest finalized block of Ethereum as the synchronization time since Ethereum has the slowest finality time (around 12 minutes)~\cite{Finality:online}.
 After retrieving the blocks, the Monitor extracts deposit and withdrawal transactions for Wormhole and saves them to a local database.

-The polling interval is configurable and the Monitor polls chains every 1 minute by default.
-As a result, the live auditing system is as recent as the polling interval combined with the finality time --- a situation similar to bridges due to the polling nature of distributed off-chain communication. \textbf{Auditor.} For every new withdrawal transaction extracted by the Blockchain Monitor, the Auditor attempts to find the corresponding deposit transaction in its local database.
+The Monitor polls every minute (configurable) for new finalized blocks. \textbf{Auditor.} For every new withdrawal transaction extracted by the Blockchain Monitor, the Auditor attempts to find the corresponding deposit transaction in its local database.